tmthrgd/jQuery-Page-Peel/readme.txt

 Partially.
 It will be positioned correct but it will not display properly unless you have an ie6pngfix.htc file setup.

+= The image goes behind other content, how can i fix it? =

+As of Version 1.3.1 there is an option in the admin interface to change it.

 == Changelog ==

+= 1.3.1 =
+* Added z-index option.
+* Fixed image dimensions.

 = 1.3 =
 * Complete code rewrite.